Thank you for helping us reach our target!

-There are hundreds of people involved in the Sheffield Scanner appeal, from fundraisers and patients, to the researchers and clinicians who will put the Scanner to use.
-We’ve collected a variety of stories to show how people will benefit from the Sheffield Scanner, and how others are helping to make it a reality.
+The Sheffield Scanner appeal involved hundreds of people - from fundraisers, volunteers and patients, to researchers and clinicians who will be using the MRI-PET facility.
+We’ve collected a variety of stories to show how people will benefit from the Sheffield Scanner, and how others have helped to make it a reality.

 Sheffield Scanner team taking on the Sheffield 10K 2018